ejson03/Ansible-Application/README.md

 # Description

 Ansible solves the problem for efficient distribution of projects developed.
 The playbooks can be used to generate an environment suitable for the application to be deployed into.
-Also project distributiona nd control can be efficiently managed in multi nodal enviornment.
+Also project distribution and control can be efficiently managed in multi nodal enviornment.
 Distribution of loads across nodes enhances the overall performance of the application.

 This repository involves playbooks for :
 * LAMP Stack Flask WebApp
-* Owncloud Setuo
+* Owncloud Setup
 * Deploying Computer Vision Models

 # Dependencies